fioprotocol/fio.chronicle/README.md

 sudo apt -y install postgresql-16
 ```

+See the [FIO.Relic Readme](https://github.com/fioprotocol/fio.relic/blob/develop/README.md) for specific instructions to stand up the FIO.Relic database.

 #### Build
 The build script takes one argument, the directory where to find or install the build dependencies including Boost, Clang, and LLVM.
 It is recommended to use a non-system level directory such as '/opt'.
 Note that any future builds, if given the same directory, will reuse those build dependencies.